Opinion by TEDDY ALLEN, Journal Sports

 How about to the Austin Regional?
 And who could have known then, back when Burroughs had a “job” that he gave up for baseball, how his family would grow.
 Now he and Susan have two daughters, one son in high school, and 30 more in college.

 Contact Teddy at email@example.com

-Photo by TOM MORRIS, Louisiana Tech
+Photo courtesy of Louisiana Tech